HIV/AIDS Community & Self-Help Grants

 Project members must make voluntary contributions, such as money, labor or other services toward their efforts.
 The greater the involvement and contribution from the local community, the more likely the project grant will gain approval.
 After the money is used, the project must be able to continue on its own or with help from the community.

-Each organization that is funded will be required to measure and report the results it achieves with the grant.
-Grants generally amount to US $10,000 (approximately R 75,000 at today’s exchange rates).
-In special circumstances and with justification grants can be awarded up to US $20,000.
+Each organization that is funded is required to measure and report the results it achieves with the grant.
+Grants average around US $15,000 (approximately R 150,000 at today’s exchange rates).
+In special circumstances and with justification higher awards may be made, up to US $25,000.
 Grants will be awarded for a one year period.
 Requests to renew a grant for up to three years will be carefully reviewed and in exceptional cases granted.
 Organizations that already receive direct funding or substantial support from the U.S. Government are not eligible.
 Please remember that the Community Grants program receives many applications and has only a limited amount of funds available.

 If your organization has a project that falls within the U.S. Ambassador’s HIV/AIDS Community Grants Program guidelines, use the application to apply for a grant and send it to the office nearest you.
 The Community Grants Coordinator may contact you and schedule a site visit to assess the capabilities of your project.